-If you are considering chest reconsruction top surgery, formerly referred to as FTM top surgery, it is important to understand the post-operative care involved for a successful outcome.
+If you are considering chest reconsruction top surgery, formerly referred to as FTM top surgery, it is important to understand the post-operative care needed for a successful outcome.
 In this article, we provide information on the physical limitations during your top surgery recovery period, including when you can return to work and when it is safe to resume exercise and weightlifting.
 Our team is here to support you on your gender confirmation surgery journey so please don’t hesitate to reach out to us for any questions or concerns.

 It is important to remember that chest reconstruction top surgery is a major surgical procedure.
 This means you will need time to rest and recover before going back to work, exercise, and your normal routines.
-Following The Gender Confirmation Center’s post-surgical instructions is a good way to ensure a safe and successful recovery.
+Following The Gender Confirmation Center (GCC)’s post-surgical instructions is a good way to ensure a safe and successful recovery.

 You should resume light activities, like walking, as soon as possible, as these will promote healing.
 However, you should avoid any physical exertion (including sexual intimacy) that may cause you to sweat.

 You should also avoid lifting anything heavier than 5 lbs (about the weight of a half gallon of milk ) during the first few weeks of your recovery.
 Physical exertion will increase your heart rate and blood pressure, which can lead to increased swelling and other complications.

 Once a full three weeks have passed, you may gradually begin resuming light cardio, as long as you do not use your arms much.
 In most cases, you should be able to resume your normal exercise routine, including weight bearing exercises, within 5-6 weeks of surgery.

 If you have a sedentary job, you should be able to resume work within 7-9 days of surgery.
 If your job requires a lot of physical activity, you will be required to take additional days off from work or modify your normal daily activities.